spotfiresoftware/tibco-streaming-samples/docker/ef-2node-awsec2/ef-2node-awsec2-app/src/site/markdown/index.md

 ## Prerequisites - Part #1

 This project is based on [Ansible-Docker: 2-node EventFlow](https://github.com/TIBCOSoftware/tibco-streaming-samples/blob/master/docker/ef-2node-ansible/ef-2node-ansible-app/src/site/markdown/index.md).
 Please follow the prerequisites listed there to make sure Docker and Ansible management server are working properly.
-Ansible playbook contains several plays and tasks, executed in a sequence and dependend on each other so it is important to complete all steps listed below.
+Ansible playbook contains several plays and tasks, executed in a sequence and dependend on each other, so it is important to complete all steps listed below.

-### 1. At this point we assumed your Ansible management server is up and working properly with Docker.
+### 1. At this point it is assumed Ansible management server is up and working properly with Docker.
-To test this you can execute a test playbook located under _../src/main/ansible/additional-playbooks/_ folder:
+A simple playbook located under _../src/main/ansible/additional-playbooks/_ folder can be run as a test.
 ```shell
 $ ansible-playbook ansible-docker-test-playbook.yml
 ```